Phoenix Construction Zone Accident Lawyers

 Rear-end collisions and sideswipes are the most common accidents that result when drivers don’t exercise enough caution in a work zone.
 Careless driver activity that harms others may include:

 - Aggressive driving

 When it comes to motor vehicle accidents, Arizona is a contributory negligence state.
 That means the person who causes an accident is legally responsible for the harm that results.

 In some cases, more than one person may be required to pay damages for the same accident.
 For example, if there was a hazard in the road that caused a driver to merge into you but the driver was also speeding, both the driver and the construction company could be held liable for the accident.

-As part of their investigation, your personal injury lawyer will determine who needs to pay for your injuries and other expenses caused by the accident.
+As part of their investigation, your construction zone accident attorney will determine who needs to pay for your injuries and other expenses caused by the crash.
 This may include:

 - Work crews and managers

 - Public officials

 - Careless drivers

 Work zone accidents can be pretty complicated.
 And the insurance agents will probably try to blame you for your own injuries or point their fingers at somebody else.
 Don’t sign any statements with insurance agents or accept any offers until you speak with a Phoenix construction zone accident attorney.